OthersideAI/self-operating-computer/README.md

 ```

 - On Mac, make sure to give permissions to the Terminal app in both "Screen Recording" and "Accessibility" in the "Security & Privacy" page of "System Preferences"

+- This project is only compatible with MacOS as this time.